 The Maui Film Festival believes in the power of Original Cinema.

-Original Cinema is the rocket fuel that powers the Maui Film Festival by revealing its character, igniting its passion, focusing its vision and soothing its soul.
+Original Cinema is the rocket fuel that powers the Maui Film Festival and helps reveal the Festival's character, passion, focus, vision and soul.

-Especially when filmmakers explore what it means to be human alongside Humankind's relationship to all Life, Original Cinema can move culture and shift paradigm, moves culture and build a future worthy of generations yet unborn.
+Because when filmmakers explore what it means to be human alongside Humankind's relationship to all Life, Original Cinema can shift paradigm, move culture and help build a future worthy of generations yet unborn.